What is trespassing in Rhode Island?

-Trespassing is a misdemeanor crime that involved the intentional entering onto the property of another without authority or permission.
+Trespassing in Rhode island is a misdemeanor crime that involved the intentional entering onto the property of another without authority or permission.
 The property may consist of vacant land, a home or residence, a business, or even public land from which one is banned from entering.

 One may be banned from entering public land at certain times, such as the posted hours of a public park or all together such as a military base or installation.
 One may also be banned from a business or public land such as a beach or park if after having been asked to leave returns without permission.
 Under Rhode Island criminal law, Trespassing may be found at Rhode Island General Laws, Section 11-44-26.